 The managed PoE switch is a switch that allows access to one or more interfaces for the purpose of configuration or management, such as Spanning Tree Protocol (STP), port speed, VLANs, etc. It can give you more control over your LAN traffic and offer advanced features to control that traffic.
 On the contrary, the PoE unmanaged switch just simply allows Ethernet devices to communicate with one another, such as a PC or network printer.
 It is pre-equipped with a fixed configuration and disallows any changes to this configuration.

-7. How Can I Extend the Maximum Distance With PoE Switches?
+7. How Can I Extend the Maximum Distance of PoE?